 -

 Threshold: To equal or exceed the rate of peer institutions for three High Impact Practice (HIP) Areas – Service Learning, Internship/Field Experience, and Study Abroad.
-Participation rate reflects those that have completed or experienced the HIP.
+The participation rate reflects those who have completed or experienced the HIP.

 Strategic Goal for Service Learning: 90%